Quran desecration: Pre-1924 Qurans dumped in the Nile

 Following the printing of the 1924 "royal" edition (amīriyya)" a large number of pre-1924 Qurans were destroyed by dumping them in the river Nile.

-2005 - Guantanamo
+2005 – Guantanamo

-In mid-2005, allegations of deliberate desecration of the Quran in front of Muslim prisoners at the United States military Guantanamo Bay detention camp in Cuba fueled widespread controversy and led to ensuing Muslim riots.
-A US military investigation confirmed four instances of Quran desecration by US personnel (two of which were described as "unintentional"), and fifteen instances of desecration by Muslim prisoners.
+In mid-2005, allegations of deliberate desecration of the Quran in front of Muslim prisoners at the United States military's Guantanamo Bay detention camp in Cuba fueled widespread controversy and led to ensuing Muslim riots.
+A U.S. military investigation confirmed four instances of Quran desecration by US personnel (two of which were described as "unintentional"), and fifteen instances of desecration by Muslim prisoners.
 According to CBC News, "The statement did not provide any explanation about why the detainees might have abused their own Holy books."
 In May 2005, a report in Newsweek, claiming that it was U.S. interrogators who desecrated the Quran at the Guantanamo Bay base, further sparking Muslim unrest.